 As part of a book’s cover design, your title is part of what grabs the attention of a potential reader.
 So, it needs to be strong, catchy, or contain a “hook”.

-It may often seem that writing your book was “easy” compared to trying to come up with that “perfect” title.
+It may often seem that writing a book is “easy” compared to trying to come up with that “perfect” title.
 Following are some ideas that may help.

 A major ingredient you should consider when thinking about your book title is your target market.
 Some of your considerations should include: Is your book fiction or non-fiction?
 What genre are you writing in?
 What will be your marketing strategy?